ihmeuw/pseudopeople/docs/source/noise/row_noise.rst

 A known challenge in entity resolution is children being reported multiple times at different addresses.
-This can occur when family structures are complex and children might spend time at multiple households.
+This can occur when family structures are complex and children spend time at multiple households.
 A related challenge occurs with college students, who often are counted both at their university and at their guardian’s home address.